Probing hidden-charm decay properties of $P_c$ states in a molecular scenario: Summary

+where $N_{J/\psi}$ and $N_{\eta_c}$ are the observed $J/\psi$ and $\eta_c$ yields. $\epsilon_{\eta_c}$ and $ \epsilon_{J/\psi}$ the total efficiencies, which are determined by the combination of the simulated and calibration samples.
+The value of $R$ should be obtained from $ \Lambda_b\rightarrow J/\psi p K^-$ and $\Lambda_b\rightarrow \eta_c p K^-$ simulated samples, both selected using the same criteria used in data \cite{Aaij:2018bla}.
+So far, we have no information about the above parameter.
+However, the LHCb collaboration has successfully triggered the $\eta_c$ events \cite{Aaij:2018bla}.
+In 2018, the decay process $B^0\rightarrow\eta_cK^+\pi^-$ was observed by the LHCb collaboration \cite{Aaij:2018bla}.
+It enhanced our confidence in searching the $P_c$ states in the $\eta_cp$ decay mode.
+At last, the LHCb collaboration will collect large data in the Upgrade II era, which may help the search of the states decaying into the final states with the $\eta_c$ \cite{Bediaga:2018lhg}.\\

-{In contrast to the prediction in scenario I,} the $P_c(4440)$ may be a little hard to be observed in the $\eta_c p$ channel in scenario II due to the destructive interference of the configurations $\Sigma_c \bar D^*$ and $\Sigma^*_c \bar D^*$.
+In contrast to the prediction in scenario I, the $P_c(4440)$ may be a little hard to be observed in the $\eta_c p$ channel in scenario II due to the destructive interference of the configurations $\Sigma_c \bar D^*$ and $\Sigma^*_c \bar D^*$.
 The tensions between the two scenarios will help to probe the molecular components in the $P_c(4312)$ and $P_c(4440)$ states.

 In Table \ref{results}, we find that the predicted partial decay widths in scenario II are generally larger than those in scenario I except that of $P_c(4440)\rightarrow \eta_c p$.
 This may come from the different relative molecular wave functions in the two scenarios.
-In scenario I, the radial wave function in the momentum space $|\mathbf p| R_0( \mathbf p) $ ($R_0(\mathbf p)$ is the molecular wave function in Eq. (\ref{rel}) with $ \mathbf p$ being the relative momentum) is zero at $|\mathbf p|=0$, while in scenario II the wave function obtained in the OBE model is not zero after Fourier transformation of the wave functions in Fig.~\ref{fig:pc}.
+In scenario I, the radial wave function in the momentum space $|\mathbf p| R_{S0}(|\mathbf p|) $ ($R_{S0}( |\mathbf p|)$ is the molecular wave function in Eq. (\ref{rel}) with $ \mathbf p$ being the relative momentum) is zero at $|\mathbf p|=0$, while in scenario II the wave function obtained in the OBE model is not zero after Fourier transformation of the wave functions in Fig.~\ref{fig:pc}.
 In the overlap of the wave functions, the region with small $|\mathbf p|$ may play an important role.

-The obtained decay widths and branching fraction ratios are useful to explore the molecular assignment for the hidden-charm pentaquak states, which can be also examined by the experiments and the Lattice QCD in the coming years.
+The obtained decay widths and branching fraction ratios are useful to explore the molecular assignment for the hidden-charm pentaquark states, which can be also examined by the experiments and the lattice QCD in the coming years.
+Very recently, the LHCb collaboration searched the $\eta_c p$ mode in the $\Lambda_b \to \eta_c p K^-$ decay with no significant signal of the $P_c(4312)$ resonance \cite{Aaij:2020mlx}.~It is interesting to investigate whether the couple-channel effect distorts the predicted decay pattern.
 The investigation of the decay properties will help to explore the reasonability of the molecular assignment and understand the inner dynamics of the exotic states.